aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 resources that are part of the AWS CDK framework.

-There are more dependencies like these that need to be added to the framework, but we are currently blocked on adding them because they would increase the size too much.
+There are more dependencies like these that need to be added to the framework, but we are currently blocked on adding them with the current design because they would increase the size too much.
 The current known list is:

 1. Additional versions of [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
 This is a